AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 ## New Smaller/Clear Reactors for Testing at IAWTTF
 The UASB design team went over details of implementing the reactor at the IAWWTF with Ed Gottlieb, who is the contact at the IAWWTF, Ruth Richardson, and Monroe Weber-Shirk.

-The plan moving forward consists of having six, ten inch diameter and seven feet tall reactors instead of one three feet diameter and seven feet tall reactor.
+The plan moving forward consists of having six, ten inch diameter and seven feet tall reactors instead of one three feet diameter and eight feet tall reactor.
 Having six reactors will help substantiate results, test whether or not pulsated flow of the tipping bucket is making the reactor more effective in cleaning wastewater, and serve as a basis for future improvements such as how changing flow rates can affect reactor efficiency.
 In addition, the smaller diameter allows for the reactors to be constructed from clear PVC pipe, so that the team can observe what is going on inside of the reactor; namely, whether or not pulsated flow is fluidizing the sludge blanket.

 There are some protocols and expectations for working in the IAWWTF facility.
 The gates are normally locked on weekdays from 5:30 PM-6:30 AM and opened on weekends 8:00 AM-2:00 PM.
 To get in and out of IAWWTF, sign-in/sign-out sheets must be signed in the administrative building.
 When taking samples from the wastewater treatment, release forms must be filled out.
 The grant given to IAWWTF was originally ten thousand dollars and now it is five thousand.
 An additional portion of grant can be given for supplies and construction if needed.
 There is an email that lists out all the lab testing costs.
 Lab tests will be done at IAWWTF and will focus mainly on chemical oxygen demand (COD) and biogas production (methane).
 Graduate Student Egidio, part of Professor Ruth Richardson’s research group, might work at the lab in IAWWTF because he has experience with wastewater sample and analysis.
 Students can also participate and lab tests but will need to be trained by Jose, the lead in the IAWWTF lab.
 In addition, UASB Design needs the lab's schedule so that the team does not interfere with IAWWTF's lab time.
 There is not an official subcontractor form yet for Cornell to fill out, but the IAWWTF’s contact in the legal department for the city, Corrine, will come up with something.